evolution-gaming/scala-bootcamp/src/main/scala/com/evolutiongaming/bootcamp/monitoring/ReadMe.md

 Creating service prom_alertmanager
 ```

-Check that all services are up:
+- Check that all of the services are up:
 ```bash
 docker ps